blocknative/notify/README.md

     // if not passed no duplicate transaction check
     to: String, // the address the transaction is being sent to
-    value: Number || String // the value of the transaction },
+    value: Number || String // the value of the transaction }
-  listeners: {
-    // Key pairs of eventCode to listener function (same function structure as emitter callback)
-    txRequest: Function,
-    txRepeat: Function,
-    txAwaitingApproval: Function,
-    txConfirmReminder: Function,
-    txStallPending: Function,
-    txStallConfirmed: Function,
-    txError: Function,
-    txSendFail: Function,
-    txUnderpriced: Function
-  }
 })
 ```

-#### Send Transaction Result

-The `sendTransactionResult` parameter on the object that is returned from calls to `notify.transaction` is simply the result of calling the `sendTransaction` function that was passed in.
-This is just in case you need it to get event logs or something else that your web3 library provides in the result of the call.

 #### Emitter